Masaicker/TeleportMod-Silksong/README.md

 🆘 **If stuck/camera lost/character floating and unable to open menu:**

 1. First try: **Safe Respawn** (Keyboard: `Alt+6`, Gamepad: `LB+RB+Y`), if teleported to entry point, then use load position as needed
-   Example: If character is off-screen after loading save, use Alt+6, then reload the same save slot to fix camera issues
+   Example: If character is off-screen after loading save, or camera doesn't follow character movement, use Alt+6 safe respawn, then reload the same save slot coordinates to fix camera/view issues
-2. Character completely out of control: **Emergency return to main menu** (Keyboard: `Ctrl+F9`, no gamepad shortcut - this is an emergency measure for critical situations)
+2. Character completely out of control, or character floating and not landing: **Emergency return to main menu** (Keyboard: `Ctrl+F9`, no gamepad shortcut)
+   ⚠️ **Important**: Do NOT use emergency return to main menu when character is dead
 3. Still not working, completely unresponsive: **Restart the game**

 🚨 **All save data lost or stuck in a scene:**